Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 - Enhance user interactions through the integration of styled buttons and forms.
 - Improve skills in UI component creation.
 - Develop proficiency in event handling and API interactions.
+    - Step 1: Push to Start - Create a Styled Button
+    - Step 2: Fill in the Form - Create a Styled Form
+    - Step 3: Advanced Form Integration with Open API (Optional)

 ### Interactive Components